How to install a dash cam

 Suction-cup mounts are by far the better choice.
 They're easier to fit, and you can reposition them as often as you like.
-Most we've tested stay attached with no problems - if we ever find that they refuse to stay on, we make sure to mention it in the review.
+Most we've tested stay attached with no problems - if we ever find that they refuse to stay on, we make sure we mention it in the review.